Transparent dark purple Travel Guide by Insurte logo

 Specific requirements vary depending on which permit you're applying for.
 For example, those looking to work in Hungary will need to provide different documentation than those looking to study there.

-How to apply for a Hungary residence permit
+How to apply for a Hungarian residence permit

 The application process is pretty straightforward when it comes to Hungarian residence permits.
 As mentioned above, where you can apply for the permit depends on your nationality and which permit you're applying for.